donaldrauscher/blog/_posts/2016-09-11-dollar-riddler.markdown

 ```

-The only issue with this approach is that it is tough to derive from it an expression for the general N case, unless you're unusually gifted at finding matrix inverses.
+The only issue with this approach is that it is tough to derive from it an expression for the general N case, unless you're unusually gifted at finding matrix inverses, which I am not.
 A perhaps more intuitive approach is to set up a system of equations.
-Because the problem is symmetrical, we need to solve for just 3 variables, the probabilities of winning with the card 0, 1, and 2 people away.
+Because the problem is symmetrical, we need to solve for just 3 variables, the probabilities of winning with the bill 0, 1, and 2 people away.
 Furthermore, because each turn is independent, we can relate these probabilities to one another as follows:
 {% raw %}
 <div class="equation" data-expr="\begin{cases}
  & P_{2} = \frac{1}{3} P_{2} + \frac{1}{3} P_{1} \\